Features and services available through Power BI integration

 Therefore, although you might use the term report to refer to Power BI artifacts, you should think about the larger scenario that is involved.
 Your users are exploring data!
 Power BI is the tool of choice when you must address data exploration and visualization requirements.

-For a detailed discussion of reporting concepts in Finance and Operations, see Information access and reporting.
+For a detailed discussion of reporting concepts, see Information access and reporting.

 Ready-made Power BI content